-Climate Responses for Sustaining Peace (CRSP) COP27 Presidency Initiative
+Climate Responses for Sustaining Peace (CRSP) Initiative to be launched at COP 27

-The confluence of conflict, climate change, natural disasters, and environmental degradation is a growing and pressing challenge, further exacerbating existing fragilities across the globe.
-The risks associated with climate change range from water and food insecurity, competition over scarce and diminishing natural resources to livelihood loss as well as climate-induced displacement.
+The confluence of conflict, climate change, disasters. and environmental natural degradation is a growing and pressing challenge, further spurring insecurity and vulnerability, as well as exacerbating existing fragilities across the globe.
+The risks associated with climate change range and from water food insecurity, competition over scarce and diminishing natural resources to livelihood loss as well as climate-induced displacement.